What size do my images need to be for Facebook? Twitter? Google+, Instagram? Don’t fret, I’ve got you covered.

 There are countless blog posts and infographics telling you the social media image sizes you need to know.
 You know the biggest problem with all of them?
 They’re too stinking complicated!

-There are only three dimensions you need to know.
+There are only four dimensions you need to know.
 That’s it.
 And I’m not only going to tell you what they are, I’m going to give you free templates to start with every time you create a new social media image or graphic.

 Consider these your minimum viable visual blueprints— for those who want to stop wasting time and get things done.